vyos/vyos-documentation/docs/services/dns-forwarding.rst

 .. cfgcmd:: set service dns forwarding domain <domain-name> server <address>

    Forward received queries for a particular domain (specified via `domain-name`) to a given name-server.
 Multiple nameservers can be specified.
+You can use this feature for a DNS split-horizon configuration.

-.. note:: This also works for reverse-lookup zones e.g. ``18.172.in-addr.arpa``.
+   .. note:: This also works for reverse-lookup zones (``18.172.in-addr.arpa``).

 .. cfgcmd:: set service dns forwarding allow-from <network>